 The child minder provides an environment which is well decorated and is very welcoming, with space available for children to play and learn.
 The child minder has designed the layout of the play area to maximize the space for learning or playing.
-Children can move from one activity to another easily and enjoy their own table and chairs for eating and comfortable furniture in the living area for reading books or singing songs together with the child minder or just for a cuddle.
+Children can move from one activity to another easily.
+They have suitable table and chairs for eating and table top activities.
+There is comfortable furniture in the living area for relaxing, reading books, singing songs together with the child minder or just for a cuddle.
 Children have access to a wide range of toys and equipment that are suitable to their needs.